 How to create a delicious, flavorful broth, not from scratch

-That’s why I created this easy chicken and rice soup recipe that utilizes and rotisserie (or leftover) chicken along with a few little tricks to ensure a super flavorful broth without being totally-from-scratch.
+That's why I created this easy chicken and rice soup recipe that utilizes and rotisserie (or leftover) chicken along with a few little tricks to ensure a super flavorful broth without making it totally-from-scratch.

 The recipe starts out with a large stockpot or Dutch oven.
 Add a pat of butter and a splash of olive oil which combine for a great flavor base.
 After the butter is melted and bubbly the aromatics are added.
 Finely chopped onion and shallot along with diced celery are sautéd until soft and tender.
 (Shallots add a wonderful layer of fine flavor, having a natural richness and a bit of sweetness.)
 Then comes garlic and a generous scoop of Italian seasoning.
 Everything is then cooked for another 30 seconds which helps "bloom" the garlic and Italian seasoning.